Blog

 Identifying the responsible party is a critical step in any burn injury lawsuit.
 Depending on how your injury occurred, one or more parties may be liable:

-What Compensation Can You Recover for a Burn Injury in Florida?
+What Compensation Can You Claim for a Burn Injury?

 Burn injury victims in Florida can pursue both economic and non-economic damages.
 In cases involving extreme negligence, punitive damages may also be available.